How should Florida compete?

 Is there a way to balance two competing objectives: minimize corporate welfare while helping to ensure we add high-paying jobs as we diversify Florida’s economy?

-Unfortunately, Florida let this program lapse and in the last two legislative sessions have chosen not to extend the program.
+Unfortunately, Florida let this program lapse and in the last two legislative sessions has chosen not to extend the program.

-TaxWatch describes the impact of the lost of the Target Industry Tax Refund program in part as follows:
+TaxWatch describes the impact of the loss of the Target Industry Tax Refund Program in part as follows:

 Panelists at a program held by the Florida Economic Development Council bemoaned the loss of QTI, saying that Florida is now “out of the game” when it comes to attracting new business from out of state and that despite Florida’s many business climate assets, it cannot compete with incentives offered by states like Texas, Tennessee, Georgia, and North Carolina.